unitedcoresystems/Bootcampclass-2023/Projects/Project-04_3-Tier-Architecture/Step-00.md

 5. Programming Language: PHP
 6. Code Repository: GitHub

-# Setup your 3-Tier with db and NFS sharing sharing

-Use RedHat OS for this project

-## 1. Launch three EC2 instances and name is "Web-Server-1 Web-Server-2 and Web-Server-3".
+## 1. Launch three EC2 instances and name is "Web-Server-1 Web-Server-2 and Web-Server-3" in the same subnet.

 #### Prerequisite - Web Servers
 + Server Name: Web-Server
 + AMI:  RHEL
 + Instance type:  T2.Medium 4GB of RAM.
-+ Security Group: 22, and 80
++ Security Group: 22, 2049, and 80
 + Storage: 10 gb

 ### Preparing

 -  Launch three EC2 instance that will serve as "Web Server"
 -  Install Apache HTTP, wordpress and php
--  Open port 22 and 80
+-  Open port 22 2049 and 80

 ## 2. Launch an EC2 instances and name is "DB-Server".